 - Step away from the bus toward the curb and wait for the bus to pull away from the stop before safely beginning your bicycle journey.

 - Push or carry the bicycle when on the elevator, inside the station, on the platform or in the train.
+Never ride an escalator with a bike.

 - If the train is crowded due to morning or afternoon rush hour, sporting events or special events, please wait for the next train.